mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 ## Introduction

 This example uses the **MNIST data** that appeared in the example ML-17.
-There, we compared several tree-based models for classifying handwritten digits.
-Assuming that the evaluation of the model is based on the accuracy, we show how to improve the predictive performance of neural network models by switching from the classic MLP neural network to a **convolutional neural network**.
+There, we compared the accuracies of several tree-based models for classifying handwritten digits.
+Here, we show how to improve the performance of the classic MLP neural network with a **convolutional neural network**.
 We use standard **Keras** procedures to develop these models.

 ## Questions